-Limits · Cloudflare Workers docs
+Limits

 Unlimited Durable Objects within an account or of a given class

-10 GB total storage per account (this will be raised after the beta period)
+50 GB total storage per account (can be raised by contacting Cloudflare)

 No storage limit per Durable Object separate from the account limit